-SFF and Todd are each putting up $125,000 in matching challenge money for Openly Secular.
-The goal of this $250,000 match is to raise a total of $500,000 for the project.
+- SFF and Todd each gave $125,000 for Openly Secular.
 The mission of Openly Secular is to eliminate discrimination and increase acceptance by getting secular people to be open about their beliefs.
 We envision a world where there are no social costs for being secular, where families and communities remain whole when some members have moved away from religion or supernaturalism.

-SFF gifted $6,000 to Religion Newswriters Association to sponsor a breakfast at their 2014 annual conference.
-This time will be used to announce the results of the building of the Openly Secular multimedia campaign.
+- SFF gifted $6,000 to Religion Newswriters Association to sponsor a breakfast at their 2014 annual conference.
+This time was used to announce the results of the building of the Openly Secular multimedia campaign.

 Accomplishments in 2013: